What Must You Disclose When Selling Gold Coast Property?

 How Your Conveyancer/Solicitor and Agent Help

 Your agent then works with this information.
-A good agent will talk to buyers honestly, highlight how issues were resolved, and keep negotiations calm and realistic.
+A good agent will communicate with buyers, highlighting how issues were resolved, and maintain calm and realistic negotiations.
 The goal is not to hide flaws but to manage them so you keep control of your sale.

 What Most Agents Do Not Say Out Loud

-While agents are focused on getting your property sold, some deeper aspects of disclosures might not always be fully explored.
+While agents are focused on selling your property, some deeper aspects of disclosures may not always be fully explored.

 You might not always hear about the full personal and financial repercussions of non-disclosure.
-Beyond a collapsed sale, the emotional stress and legal costs of a lawsuit for misrepresentation can be devastating.
+Beyond a failed sale, the emotional stress and legal costs associated with a lawsuit for misrepresentation can be devastating.
 A truly ethical agent will make sure you understand these risks.

 The nuanced definition of ‘material fact’ is often oversimplified.
 It’s not just about what’s physically wrong, but anything that could reasonably influence a buyer’s decision.
 This broader interpretation of disclosure is crucial for your protection.